 This was followed in the New Year with events focused on Women In Technology and finance hosted by Bloomberg and culminated in our International Women’s Day celebration in partnership with Goldsmiths University where we had independent mayoral candidate Siobhan Benita as our keynote speaker.

 “The Deloitte Advance Mentoring Programme as a whole has been an extremely valuable experience, but if I had to highlight a part it would be the great relationship I formed with my mentor and then landing a place on their summer vacation scheme.
-My mentor and I continue to stay in contact and through numerous emails, meetings and phone calls I have got to know her well.
-When I started the scheme I wasn’t sure how it would turn out so it is nice to know I have gained what I hope to be a long lasting relationship from it.”
+My mentor and I continue to stay in contact and through numerous emails, meetings and phone calls I have got to know her well… I have gained what I hope to be a long lasting relationship from it.”

 - Barbara Kasumu was awarded Woman to Watch 2011 by Red Magazine for her work with the campaign and invited to be a columnist for The Telegraph’s new women’s section, “Wonder Women.”

 - Featured as ‘Top Tweeter for Equality’ by the Independent